Paths and cylinders

 We follow the modern account in (Barwick 14).

 Let be a disjunctive (∞,1)-category and write for the (∞,1)-category of correspondences in , regarded as a symmetric monoidal (∞,1)-category with respect to its coproduct (which is a biproduct by disjunctiveness of ).

-Write Spectra for the (∞,1)-category of spectra regarded as a symmetric monoidal (∞,1)-category with respect to the smash product of spectra.
+Write Spectra for the (∞,1)-category of spectra regarded as a symmetric monoidal (∞,1)-category with respect to direct sum.
 More generally could be any symmetric monoidal stable (∞,1)-category

 Then a (spectral) Mackey functor on is a monoidal (∞,1)-functor of the form

 Notice that this means that is in particular